-On May 25th 2018 the General Data Protection Regulation (GDPR) (EU) 2016/679 will come into force.
+On May 25th 2018 the General Data Protection Regulation (GDPR) (EU) 2016/679 came into force.
 The GDPR is a regulation in EU law on data protection and privacy for all individuals within the European Union and is intended to unify the policies and strengthen the safety and security of all data held within an organisation.

 Satchel is committed to helping deliver outstanding educational support.
 We have standardised policies and procedures to manage and protect the data that we process on behalf of our schools.
 Our policies are driven by our significant experience in the education sector - we work with 1 in 3 UK secondary schools - and our existing data protection compliance through our ICO registration.